IBM/ibm-cloud-functions-cloudant-trigger/README.md

 ```
 # Automation

 You can use an OpenWhisk deployment automation tool to automate deployment of Cloudant Trigger.
-Please follow the instructions in wskdeploy [README](wskdeploy/README.md).
+Please refer to [README](wskdeploy/README.md) file.

 # Troubleshooting
 Check for errors first in the OpenWhisk activation log.
 Tail the log on the command line with `wsk activation poll` or drill into details visually with the [monitoring console on Bluemix](https://console.ng.bluemix.net/openwhisk/dashboard).